-Western ringtail possums are known to be susceptible to heat stress and can easily overheat at temperatures of 35°C and above (Yin 2006).
-They are the smallest of the specialist marsupial folivores indicating that they live close to the ecological and physiological limits of viability (B. Jones pers. comm.
-2002).
+Western ringtail possums are known to be susceptible to heat stress and can overheat at ambient temperatures of 35°C and above (Yin 2006).
 Western ringtail possums have been observed to use evaporative cooling in hot weather by applying saliva to the forelimbs or panting (Jones et al. 1994b).
-Jones et al. (1994b) observed that in areas where dreys were used, western ringtail possums went to the ground over several hot days.
+Jones et al. (1994b) also observed that in areas where dreys were used, western ringtail possums went to the ground over several hot days.

-A lack of phylogeographic structuring from western ringtail possum mitochondrial DNA analysis suggests that, historically, populations were interconnected as one large population.
+A lack of phylogeographic structuring from western ringtail possum mitochondrial DNA analysis suggests that historically, populations were interconnected as one large population.
 This is consistent with the original distribution at the time of colonial settlement (Wilson 2009).
 Population subdivision and microsatellite genetic differentiation has been a result of more recent patterns of population separation, exacerbated by habitat clearing and fragmentation occurring over the last ~180 years - when colonial settlers started to utilise the forests in south-western Australia (Ward et al. 2001).
-Wilson's (2009) microsatellite DNA analysis revealed three discrete populations existing as little as 30km apart.
+Wilson's (2009) microsatellite DNA analysis revealed three discrete populations existing with some as little as 30km apart.
 Populations in the southern forests showed slightly higher genetic variation than populations within the Swan Coastal Plain at Busselton and Gelorup (Wilson 2009).
+A recent study of a 200ha area near Busselton indicated that limited dispersal of western ringtail possums may result in population structuring at even finer-scales, and that genetic structuring was evident in continuous habitat over distances up to 600m (Yokochi 2015) but further work is needed to determine if similar patterns are found in other western ringtail populations.